Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 • Once you remove your cooked meatballs from the oven, place them into your pot of simmering sauce for another 30 minutes on medium-low heat.

-• At this point, you can assemble your sub sandwiches by opening your sub roll lengthwise.
-Place 3 meatballs into each of the sub rolls.
+• At this point, you can assemble the sub sandwiches by opening your sub roll lengthwise.
+Place 4 meatballs into each of the sub rolls.
 Top your meatballs with 2 slices of the deli sliced mozzarella cheese.
 Place your assembled meatball subs onto the aluminum foil-lined sheet tray and put them under the broiler for 2 to 3 minutes, or until your cheese has melted and your sub roll has crisped up slightly.

 • You can garnish your sub with a couple of spoonfuls of additional sauce, grated parmesan cheese, and chopped parsley if desired.